DarthStrom/Moxie/README.md

 First, make a mock object that conforms to the Mockable protocol with an instance of MockingBird.

-Then in the function you want to stub you can use `returnValue` to get the value to return.
+Then in the function you want to stub you can use `value` to get the value to return.

 In your test, you can use `stub` to set the stubbed value.